Please see below for our frequently asked questions regarding criminal and regulatory defence.

 I am subject to a court order and have to complete hours of unpaid work and/or attend at Probation Services.
 Do I still have to attend, or will I be breached?

-- It is our understanding at Poole Alcock that all requirements such as unpaid work and probation appointments are suspended until further notice.
+- It is our understanding at Poole Alcock that requirements such as unpaid work are currently suspended, and all probation appointments are taking place over the telephone.
 You should have been contacted by the Probation Services to advise you of the situation and any requirements that you are subject to.
+It is important to continue complying with your current court order as far as Probation expect you to.

 If I am arrested, will my solicitor still come to the police station to represent me?
 And will I be protected from any risk of Coronavirus?

 - We are still operating a 24 hour on call system, so if you are arrested then a representative shall still attend at the police station to represent you.
+In some cases a representative may attend remotely either via the telephone or on a videolink.
+In these circumstances you shall still receive the same level of representation.
 Yes, the police are under a duty to ensure that your welfare is protected.
 You may see the police and police station representatives wearing protective clothing in order to protect everyone, and the police have assured us at Poole Alcock that social distancing advice will be adhered to, even in the police station.
+You will also be asked to wear a face mask, unless you are medically exempt from doing so.

 I am due to attend for a voluntary interview at the police station.
 Do I still need to go?
 And will a solicitor come and represent me?